Azure/iot-edge-v1/doc/azure_iot_gateway_snap.md

       cp samples/hello-world/hello-world-sample $SNAPCRAFT_PART_INSTALL/
 ```

 > *NOTE: There are several more "stanzas" (not-shown) that can be used to make up a `snapcraft.yaml`.
-Here we only cover the stanzas required to produce the Azure IoT Gateway snap.*
+Here we only cover the stanzas required to produce the Azure IoT Edge snap.*
 >
 > *To see the source visit the [Azure IoT launchpad.net repository](https://git.launchpad.net/azure-iot-gateway-snap/tree/snap/snapcraft.yaml)*
 >